Conclusive evidence clauses provide that a determination of an amount payable by a debtor is a final determination of the sum payable.

 - an error exists which " is obvious or easily demonstrable without extensive investigation"

-- fraud has tainted the calculations or the background to the calculations
+- fraud (such as fraudulent misrepresentation) has tainted the calculations or the background to the calculations

 - there is a mistake on the face of the calculations.